Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Network/WLAN_IPv4_IPAddress.md

 ## Description

-IP address of the device (network configuration: Static)
+IP address of the device (network configuration: Static).

 !!!
 Note